karam94/aspnetcore-vue/README.md

-# Asp.NETCore 2.1 Vue 2 Starter - by [DevHelp.Online](http://www.DevHelp.Online)
+# .NET Core 2.2 & VueJS 2.0  Template

-This repo contains an ASP.NET Core + Vue.js 2 starter template (VS2017 or command line).
-The template is based on the [original starter templates](https://blogs.msdn.microsoft.com/webdev/2017/02/14/building-single-page-applications-on-asp-net-core-with-javascriptservices/) (Angular, Knockout, React, Aurelia), which can be found [here](https://github.com/aspnet/JavaScriptServices/tree/dev/templates)
+This template is based on [Mark Pieszak's](https://github.com/MarkPieszak/aspnetcore-Vue-starter) starter template which is based on the [original starter templates](https://blogs.msdn.microsoft.com/webdev/2017/02/14/building-single-page-applications-on-asp-net-core-with-javascriptservices/) (Angular, Knockout, React, Aurelia, etc), which can be found [here](https://github.com/aspnet/JavaScriptServices/tree/dev/templates).

-_Looking for ASP.NET Core & Angular 2.x+ Universal starter? [click here](https://github.com/MarkPieszak/aspnetcore-angular2-universal)_

 ---

 # Table of Contents